Giulia-Calia/LEAF/README.md

 LEAF can be used as a stand-alone script or with the available singularity3.7 container (recommended)

 ### LEAF from container
-To properly use LEAF you can download the directory and execute the LEAF1.0.sh file in the container
+To properly use LEAF you can clone the directory and execute the LEAF1.0.sh file in the provided container

 **---LEAF.sh help---**
 ```